Have you heard of MyPoints? This MyPoints review will show you relevant facts about the MyPoints rewards program.

 However, the site does have an extensive “help” section where you can get frequently asked questions answered.
 And they do have a “submit” form where you can submit questions you don’t find answers to in the help section.
-But that’s about it for customer service.

 You also might be wondering about site security.
 Since you have to do your online shopping through the MyPoints portal, you’ll be sharing your credit or debit card information on their site.

 MyPoints says client privacy and security is very important to them.
 They safely store credit card data in a secured, encrypted environment.